Let's Start at the Beginning

 This would be the trip that starts it all.
 The very beginning of where we are now.

-We packed my SUV with a cooler, a duffel of clothes, and my dog.
-We had our rent paid for the next 4 months, let our roommate know that she was officially the queen of the castle, and we left two days later, not knowing exactly when we'd return.
+We packed my SUV with a cooler, a duffel of clothes, and my dog, Zaí.
+We had our rent paid for the next 4 months, let our roommate know that she was officially the queen of the castle, and left two days later, not knowing exactly when we'd return.
 We ended up spending two months on the road.
 Nobody was anywhere across the States.
 Highways and Freeways were empty and gas was $1 per gallon.
 The only places in the country that were open were grocery stores, and some businesses depending on where we went.
 We avoided big cities and even got to drive Highway 1 all the way up the coast of California.
 We got to Big Sur the day it opened and we were the only people there.
 We camped on the coast of Oregon and ate cheese and ice cream at 10am in Tillamook at their creamery.

 For the first time, since that journal entry from 2005, I thought about that dream of mine and it started to feel like a possibility.

-There's something so special about the moment you let go what others think of your relationships or life goals.
-There's a silent empowerment that begins to grow once you accept where you're at and start following your actual journey, whatever that entails.
+There is a silent empowerment that begins to grow once you accept where you're at and start following your actual journey, whatever that entails.
 The road was our oyster and my car was our safe place.
 The first real place we got to be alone and it was a small space and our friendship and love only grew.
 This was where we determined what our relationship was and how we wanted it to be, what we expected from each other, and despite our differences, we have always ended up in the same place when it comes to morals, ethics, hard conversations, and beyond.

 Comments